ibm-cloud-docs/watsonxdata/data_stream_databricks3presto.md

 ## About this task
 {: #data_stream_databricks3presto1}

-You can query remote Databricks Iceberg tables using the IBM® {{site.data.keyword.lakehouse_full}} Presto engine by registering Databricks as a custom data source for zero-copy data federation.
+You can query remote Databricks Iceberg tables using the {{site.data.keyword.lakehouse_full}} Presto engine by registering Databricks as a custom data source for zero-copy data federation.

 - Presto connects to Databricks through the Iceberg REST Catalog API interface, not Unity Catalog API directly.
 - Presto does not currently support vended-credentials for Databricks integration.
-- You must configure explicit storage credentials (AWS S3, Azure Blob Storage, or Google Cloud Storage) to access the underlying data files.
+- You must configure explicit storage credentials (AWS S3 and Azure Data Lake Storage Gen2) to access the underlying data files.
 - Presto supports Iceberg tables only; Delta Lake tables are not supported.
 - For general information about Databricks Unity Catalog integration, see [Integrating Databricks Unity Catalog in {{site.data.keyword.lakehouse_short}}](/docs/watsonxdata?topic=watsonxdata-data_stream_databricks1).